A Unified Dissertation on Bearing Rigidity Theory: Bearing Rigidity: Definitions and Properties

-The dimensions of the bearing rigidity matrix typically depend on the spaces $\bar{\mathcal{M}}$ and $\bar{\mathcal{I}}$.
-Nevertheless, one can observe that the null space of $\mathbf{B}_{\mathcal{G}}(\chi(t)) $ always identifies all the (first-order) deformations of the configuration $\config(t)$ that keep the bearing measurements unchanged, following from the Taylor series expansion of the bearing rigidity function.
-From a physical perspective, such variations of $\framework{\config(t)}$ can be considered as sets of command inputs to provide to the agents to instantaneously drive the formation from the initial state $\config = \config(t)$ to a final state $\config'$ belonging to $\setEquivalence{\config}$.
+\end{defin} {Indeed, $\mathbf{B}_{\mathcal{G}}(\chi(t))$ can be interpreted as a Jacobian matrix within a differential geometry perspective,} whose dimensions depend on the spaces $\bar{\mathcal{M}}$ and $\bar{\mathcal{I}}$.
+Nevertheless, one can observe that the null space of $\mathbf{B}_{\mathcal{G}}(\chi(t)) $ always identifies all the (first-order) deformations of $\chi(t)$ that keep the bearing measurements unchanged, following from the Taylor series expansion of the {bearing function}.
+From a physical perspective, such variations of $(\mathcal{G},\chi(t))$ can be interpreted as sets of command inputs to provide to the agents to drive the formation from {an} initial configuration $\config(0)$ to a final one $\config(1)$ belonging to the set $\setEquivalence{\config(0)}$ of equivalent formation configurations.
+Note that the existence of such paths further implies a smooth mapping from $\config(0)$ to $\config(1)$, and in this sense, $\infMotion$ can be interpreted as an instantaneous velocity \cite{asimow1979rigidity}.